 The Plan invests in the common stock of the Company through a common stock fund.
 These transactions qualify as party-in-interest transactions; however, they are exempt from the prohibited transactions rules under ERISA.
-During 2020, the Plan received \$1,020,363 in common stock dividends from the Company.
+During 2023, the Plan received \$1,307,443 in common stock dividends from the Company.

-The Plan's record keeper, trustee, custodian and investment advisor described in Note 1 are each a party-in-interest to the Plan as defined by ERISA.
+The Plan's recordkeeper, trustee, custodian and investment advisor described in Note 1 are each a party-in-interest to the Plan as defined by ERISA.
+As of December 31, 2023, the Master Trust held two collective trust funds and one short-term investment fund that were managed by Northern Trust, the Plan's custodian.
+The transactions associated with these three funds qualify as party-in-interest transactions.